- Center for Student Success

 What they do: The Dean of Academic and Student Services works with partners across the university to ensure student success both at Hopkins and beyond.
 With responsibility for the Career Center, National Fellowships Program, Student Disability Services, and several other areas, the dean’s office builds programs and initiatives in the area where academic and student affairs intersect.

-What they do: The Dean of Student Life is responsible for non-academic student support services — but everything we do is meant to heighten the learning experience at Hopkins.
+What they do: The Office of the Dean of Student Life is responsible for non-academic student support services — but everything we do is meant to heighten the learning experience at Hopkins.
 Whether through Community Living, Campus Ministries, the Student Health and Wellness Center, or any of our other offices, our goal is to provide programs that complement and enhance the learning you do in class.

 What they do: Services offered through Homewood Student Affairs, which include career planning, health, wellness, and counseling programs, athletics and recreation, registration and academic recordkeeping, housing and dining, and more, add up to life experience – not just an academic one.

 What they do: Hopkins fields 24 varsity teams – 11 women’s and 13 men’s.
 The Blue Jays’ men’s and women’s lacrosse teams compete in the NCAA’s Div.
 I, while the others compete in Div.
 III.
 The rich history and tradition of the men’s lacrosse team and its 44 national titles are often the first thing that comes to mind, but all of our teams have achieved success: Hopkins is considered one of the top ten athletic departments in the country.

 What they do: OMA promotes diversity and inclusion by providing opportunities for students to engage in conversations about race and ethnicity, multicultural initiatives, cultural celebrations, and educational programs.
 OMA also supports the academic success of underrepresented racial minorities, first generation and low income college students by providing mentoring and academic support programs.